ajit2704/underwater-image-enhancement/README.md

         res2= cv2.addWeighted(res,.5,res1,.5,0)

-   6] Final stage is gto is increasing the contrst of the image, there are no. of ways from which we can do this, like stretching s & v component image over entire range, gamma correction, histogram equalization.We need to maintain image for segmentation so we are omitting histogram stretching, instead we uses gamma correction:
+   6] Final stage is to increse the contrast of the image, there are no. of ways from which we can do this, like stretching s & v component image over entire range, gamma correction, histogram equalization.We need to maintain image for segmentation so we are omitting histogram stretching, instead we uses gamma correction:

         def adjust_gamma(image, gamma=1.0):